ts387/recovar/README.md

     recovar pipeline M_particles.star --ctf ctf.pkl --poses pose.pkl -o v2_nocont_$ntilts --datadir=128 --mask=path_to_mask.mrc --tilt-series-ctf=v2  --ntilts=10 --tilt-series  --angle-per-tilt=3.0 --dose-per-tilt=2.93

 You can use all tilts by not passing the argument --ntilts.

+## Platform Support and Optional Dependencies

+### GPU Backend Support

+RECOVAR supports multiple GPU backends through JAX:
+- **NVIDIA GPUs** (CUDA): Full support, recommended for production use
+- **AMD GPUs** (ROCm): Supported via JAX's ROCm backend
+- **Apple Silicon** (Metal): Experimental support via `jax-metal` plugin

+All core analysis features work across all backends.
+See [Installation on Apple Silicon](#installation-on-apple-silicon-m-series-macs) for M-Series Mac setup.

+### Optional Dependencies

+**jax-finufft**: This package is only required for simulation features (generating synthetic test datasets from PDB files).
+The core RECOVAR analysis pipeline does not use jax-finufft:

+**Works WITHOUT jax-finufft:**
+- Main RECOVAR pipeline analysis
+- Covariance estimation
+- Embedding generation
+- Volume reconstruction
+- Heterogeneity analysis
+- All production cryo-EM processing workflows

+**Requires jax-finufft (optional):**
+- Generating synthetic test datasets from PDB atomic coordinates
+- Advanced simulation features using NUFFT-based discretization

+By default, recovar uses cubic/linear interpolation for all operations, which provides excellent performance and accuracy.
+The NUFFT option is provided for specialized use cases but is not necessary for typical workflows.

+On platforms without jax-finufft support (e.g., M-Series Macs), simulation features automatically fall back to the CPU-based `finufft` library with minimal performance impact.

 ## Limitations